OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 </map>
 ```

-- `MODE_PRIVATE` makes the file only accessible by the calling application
+`MODE_PRIVATE` makes the file only accessible by the calling app.
+See ["Use SharedPreferences in private mode"](https://developer.android.com/privacy-and-security/security-best-practices#sharedpreferences).

+> Other insecure modes exist, such as `MODE_WORLD_READABLE` and `MODE_WORLD_WRITEABLE`, but they have been deprecated since Android 4.2 (API level 17) and [removed in Android 7.0 (API Level 24)](https://developer.android.com/reference/android/os/Build.VERSION_CODES#N).
+Therefore, only apps running on an older OS version (`android:minSdkVersion` less than 17) will be affected.
+Otherwise, Android will throw a [SecurityException](https://developer.android.com/reference/java/lang/SecurityException).
+If an app needs to share private files with other apps, it is best to use a [FileProvider](https://developer.android.com/reference/androidx/core/content/FileProvider) with the [FLAG_GRANT_READ_URI_PERMISSION](https://developer.android.com/reference/android/content/Intent#FLAG_GRANT_READ_URI_PERMISSION).
+See [Sharing Files](https://developer.android.com/training/secure-file-sharing) for more details.

-You might also use [EncryptedSharedPreferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences), which is an encryption wrapper of SharedPreferences.
-It automatically encrypts all data you pass to the preferences.
+You might also use [`EncryptedSharedPreferences`](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences), which is wrapper of `SharedPreferences` that automatically encrypts all data stored to the shared preferences.

 ```kotlin
 var masterKey: MasterKey? = null